IzziCooki/Team-E-Dean-Fork/README.md

 1.)
 Some people have a difficult time staying motivated to do important tasks. for example: Getting groceries, doing laundry, cooking healthy meals.

 2.)
-When people aren't motivated, they might put off important tedious tasks.
+When people aren't motivated, they might put off important tedious tasks causing tasks to build up and become overwhelming.

 3.)
-Putting off important tasks can cause problems for people getting work done or making healthy decisions.
+Putting off important tasks can cause work to be done late and can further demotivate people which puts them in a negative headspace.

 4.)
 Prior programs do not motivate users to do tasks.
-If there was a way to make people motivated to do these tasks by positively reinforcing the desired behavior, it could help them to complete their tasks.
+If there was a way to make people motivated to do these tasks by positively reinforcing the desired behavior and making the tasks feel like a game, it could help them to complete their tasks.

-How can we make a fun application that helps people stay motivated and track daily tasks?
+How can we make a game like web application that helps people stay motivated and turn their daily responsibilities into enjoyable challenges?